burnbright/silverstripe-externalurlfield/README.md

 Provides a `DBField` and `FormField` for handling external URLs.

 Validate and tidy urls as they are captured from users.
 Configuration is highly flexible.
-Makes use of php's `parse_url` to do the actual work.
+Makes use of php's `parse_url` and `http_build_url` to do the actual work.

 ## Installation